Skip to Content

 Private tour

 This private day tour of Rio de Janeiro is perfect for those who want an intimate tour experience and are short on time.
-In addition to visiting the iconic Christ de Redeemer, you’ll see top sights such as the Santa Theresa neighborhood, the Metropolitan Cathedral of Saint Sebastian, and the beautiful Taunay Waterfall.
+In addition to visiting the iconic Christ the Redeemer, you’ll see top sights such as the Santa Theresa neighborhood, the Metropolitan Cathedral of Saint Sebastian, and the beautiful Taunay Waterfall.

 Redeemer Statue and Selaron Steps